10 Snakes That Warn Predators With Bright Colours

 Image owner: Thai National Parks – CC BY-SA 4.0

-This branch-loving snake inhabits southern Thailand, peninsular Malaysia, and Borneo.
-They have a mild venom, but even hospitalising someone would be a fluke beyond flukes.
-Wall’s bronzebacks have a bronze head, a creamy-green belly, a black stripe between, and finally, blue skin which is clearly visible beneath.
+This branch-loving snake inhabits southern Thailand, peninsular Malaysia and Borneo.
+They have a mild venom, but with virtually no effects in humans, as even a swollen arm would be a fluke beyond fluke.
+Wall’s bronzeback (Dendrelaphis cyanochloris) has a bronze head, a creamy-green belly, and a black stripe between, and finally, electric blue skin which is clearly visible beneath.

-The likes of painted bronzebacks barely have this power, despite being more common in Thailand.
+The likes of painted bronzebacks barely have this power, despite being far more common in Thailand.
 Perhaps the painted bronzeback has slightly superior speed and agility, ensuring their survival, but Wall’s bronzebacks benefit from their blue-blasting intimidation tactics, giving them a safety buffer against predators.
-Wall’s bronzebacks prey on frogs and lizards, and have especially large eyes.
+Wall’s bronzebacks prey on a mixture of frogs and lizards, and have especially large eyes.

 trimeresurus hageni pitviper thailand snake